 Explore Their Interests

 What is your teen interested in?
 The first step to helping your teen choose a career to study is to ask that question.
 If your teen is interested in animals, look up career choices that include animal care or biology.
 If your teen is interested in helping others, a career in the medical field or teaching might be the right fit.
+If you teen is interested in driving a truck then maybe take a look at something like these best rated trucking companies.
 Try to discover your teen’s interests and discover which careers fit with those interests.

 Em has always had a passion for animals.
 She’s always wanted to be a vet.
 She’s also interested in grooming.
 Right now, she enjoys making gourmet dog treats for the neighborhood dogs.
 She’s a wonderful pet-sitter for the neighbor’s bunnies.
 We’re biding our time until she’s 14 and can start volunteering at the local animal shelter.